intermine/im-docs/docs/web-services/how-tos/set-up-jbrowse.rst

 This documentation has been tested with JBrowse-1.11.3.

-NOTE: If you already have a JBrowse installation working and just want to embed it in your report pages the see: Embedding JBrowse_
+NOTE: If you already have a JBrowse installation working and just want to embed it in your report pages the see: `Embedding JBrowse`_.

 Download JBrowse
 .................